PTSD is me.

 All of it has effected me and the relationships I have and have had.
 Not many people truly stick by my side without throwing stones and/or stabbing me in the back which has also made it really hard for me to trust anyone.

 Right when Jordan got me pregnant I flew off the handle.
 I did whatever I could to push him away because I was SO scared.
-I was young and had barely left an abusive 5 year relationship that I still wasn’t over.
+There was a 5 year bad relationship that i was still trying to get over an i was young.

 I was mean, I told him I couldn’t and would never be with him and I did my best to do it on my own.